-FinSA, providing for the rules, entered into effect on 1 January 2020.
-There are, however, various transitional periods, starting from six months up to two years.
-As a consequence, most of the rules were not to be adhered to immediately, at least if distributors of CIS in Switzerland continued to respect the regime applicable before the FinSA entered into effect.
-In any case, since the last relevant transitional period will end on 31 December 2021, now, the new rules should be adhered to when marketing CIS in Switzerland (to the extent applicable).
+FinSA, providing for the rules, entered into effect on 1 January 2020, but there have been various transitional periods.
+However, the last relevant transitional period ended on 31 December 2021, and the new rules must thus now be adhered to in full when marketing CIS in Switzerland (to the extent applicable).

-FINMA charges a registration (passporting) fee of between CHF 2,000 and CHF 20,000 and in addition a periodic fee of CHF 750 (plus CHF 750 for each sub-fund) per annum and fees for each required filing.
+FINMA charges a registration (passporting) fee of between CHF 2,000 and CHF 20,000 and in addition a periodic fee of CHF 750 (plus CHF 750 for each sub fund) per annum and fees for each required filing.
 Such fees will not apply if distribution is limited to qualified investors and / or prudentially supervised financial intermediaries which requires no passporting and is, from a practical perspective, usually the only option to distribute AIFs in Switzerland.